mac-r/console-logger/README.md

   - Hybrid mobile apps (Ionic, etc.)
   - etc.

-I made this development tool to solve this problem.
+I made a development tool to solve those problems.

 After a simple integration `console.log` output will go to the terminal window so you can enjoy using it again.